 What is Discovery Bible Study (DBS)?

-Discovery Bible Study is a great tool that helps participants from many backgrounds learn about and respond to who God is.
+Discovery Bible Study is an effective tool that helps participants from diverse backgrounds learn about and respond to who God is.

 DBS is a study method that relies on the Bible itself, rather than the leader, to do the heavy lifting of discipleship.
 On the surface, DBS is simply reading a Bible passage and responding with a series of questions.
 Going deeper, DBS is a blueprint for House Churches, teaching people to apply and share what they learn from the Bible.
-As participants read and react to the Bible, they are introduced to key factors of the Christian life, like prayer and sanctification.
+As participants read and respond to the Bible, they are introduced to key aspects of the Christian life, such as prayer and sanctification.

 Here is what a DBS meeting looks like: